gmc-code/PC-microbit-micropython/docs/sound/audio_sounds.rst

 .. admonition:: Tasks

     #.
 Play any 3 built-in sounds using a list, separating them with a 1 second pause.
     #.
 Use the choice function to randomly pick a built-in sound from a sound list.
 See: https://www.w3schools.com/python/ref_random_choice.asp.
-Use button pressing to break out of the while loop to stop playing sounds.
+Use button pressing to break out of the while-loop to stop playing sounds.

     .. dropdown::
         :icon: codescan